Bibbleboop/My-100-Days-of-Coding/My Log.md

 #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date

-**uabout #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date  ISSThoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
+**about #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date  ISSThoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
 I will need to find a way to better track this and enable me to focus on plans